THE

 How long is each session?

-Around 45 minutes from start to finish, including welcome, activities, and goodbye.
-We keep the rhythm predictable so kids know what to expect each week.
+Around 90 minutes from start to finish, including welcome, activities, and goodbye.
+We keep the rhythm predictable so kids know what to expect.

 How do families get started?

-Email us or DM us on Instagram.
-We have a quick chat to make sure the group is a good fit for the kid, set up the service agreement, and book the first session.
-First week is on us.
+Book online, or email us or DM us on Instagram.
+We have a quick chat to make sure the group is a good fit for the kid, then book them in.

 What if the kid has a tough day or needs adjustments?

 We're set up for that.
-Small groups (around one facilitator to five kids) mean we can take breaks, swap the activity, or use a quieter corner if needed.
-We keep the support worker and family in the loop.
+Our group sizes and the facilitators on hand mean we can take breaks, swap the activity, or use a quieter corner if needed.
+We keep the family in the loop.

 What should kids bring?